Freely falling bodies in a standing-wave spacetime: Geodesics

 The main result of our work has been presented in the previous sections where the geodesic deviation equation was investigated in the orthonormal freely falling frame of the stationary observer at an antinode (and also with the help of the Newman-Penrose null tetrad).
 In this section, in order to complete the research, we investigate the geodesic equation in a coordinate frame.
 Although strict interpretation of the results presented here is obscured by the coordinate dependence, they nicely fit to the global picture.
-We explore the structure of timelike geodesics to understand better behavior of freely falling bodies in the standing wave spacetime.
+We explore the structure of timelike geodesics to understand better behavior of freely falling bodies in the standing-wave spacetime.

 The geodesic equation is presented in Appendix \ref{a1}.
-In Section \ref{gsw}, we proved that stationary observers at antinodes move along time-like geodesics given by the formula \eqref{gde}.
+In Sec.\ \ref{soa}, we proved that stationary observers at antinodes move along timelike geodesics given by the formula \eqref{fge}.
 In this section, we solve numerically the geodesic equation \eqref{eq:geo}.
 We consider $31$ test particles that were stationary in the coordinate frame at some initial moment $t_0$.
 The initial conditions are

 where $x_0$, $y_0$ are some constants that without loss of generality may be set to zero and where initial value of zero component $u^0$ of the particles' four-velocity $u$ follows from the normalization condition $u\cdot u=-1$.
 The values $z_m$ are uniformly spaced over several spatial periods of the metric functions, namely $z_m=2\pi/\lambda\;\frac{m}{10}$.
-The results were presented in Figures \ref{geodesics}, \ref{geodesicsC}.
-The remaining parameters $\lambda$, $\beta$ and $t_0$ are given in the captions of these figures.
-Our choice of initial conditions \eqref{icg} together with the first integrals \eqref{fi} implies that the test particles do not move along $\partial_x$, $\partial_y$, thus it remains to analyze their movement along the longitudinal direction $\partial_z$.
+The results are presented in Figs.\ \ref{geodesics} and \ref{geodesicsC}.
+The remaining parameters $\lambda$, $\beta$, and $t_0$ are given in the captions of these figures.
+Our choice of initial conditions \eqref{icg} together with the first integrals \eqref{fi} implies that the test particles do not move along $\partial_x$, $\partial_y$; thus, it remains to analyze their movement along the longitudinal direction $\partial_z$.